wassim31/BRISQUE_Video_Calculator/BRISQUE_Calculator/README.md

 comportement observé et les variations de qualité.
 • Explication technique : Une bref description du processus de mise en œuvre et des défis rencontrés durant le développement.

+to plot results in c++ , i tried to port matplotlib in c++ using the library : https://github.com/lava/matplotlib-cpp/ but it creates many linking problems , so i'll extract the results as a txt or csv and plot them easily with a python script